Kankoda/website/collections/_emojikit-features/ui-components.md

 ---
-title: EmojiKit - UI Components
+title: UI Components
 hero-emoji: 📱
-description: EmojiKit provides you with UI components like grids & pickers.
+description: EmojiKit provides you with UI components like grids & pickers
 ---

-## Emoji UI Components
+## UI Components

 [EmojiKit](/emojikit) has UI components that you can use in your SwiftUI apps, such as grids and pickers.